Bonda script

-The Bonda script, also known as the Suwawa script or Suwawa-Gorontalo script, is a writing system originating from the Suwawa region in the province of Gorontalo, Indonesia.
-This script was traditionally used by the Suwawa people to write in the Suwawa and Gorontalo languages.
+Bonda script, also known as the Suwawa script or Suwawa-Gorontalo script, is a writing system originating from the Suwawa region in the province of Gorontalo, Indonesia.

-Usage and extinction
+This script was traditionally used by the Suwawa people to write in the Suwawa language and Gorontalo language.

-The Bonda script is no longer in active use and is now only known by some members of the inland Suwawa people (Al-Idrus, 2019).
-Until present, no concrete evidence has been found in Gorontalo culture regarding this script, causing the tracing of the historical treasury of writing systems in Gorontalo in the past to be somewhat hampered.
+The Bonda script is no longer in active use and is now only known by some members of the inland Suwawa community (Al-Idrus, 2019).

-The use of this script was simply erased over time, and it is possible that the strong influence of the spread of Islam through the Gorontalo Sultanate also contributed to the disappearance of this script, replacing it with the Arabic-based Jawi script for writing native languages.